kliewerdaniel/story04/README.md

-Here’s your correctly formatted and cleaned up Markdown (.md) version:
+Certainly!
+Here is your README content formatted correctly in Markdown with consistent indentation and spacing:

 # Persona Extraction & Story Generation